heliopython/heliopy/doc/source/installing.rst

 3. ``cd heliopy``
 4. ``sudo pip install .``

-This will install heliopy from source and it's required dependancies.
+This will install HelioPy from source and it's required dependancies.